Applied Part 5. Mutation Testing of Specifications

 --expected expected/expected_failures.json

-In your own project this gate usually looks like python3 scripts/ci_gate.py --strict-reject-min 0.98 --diag-depth-min 3 --recover-ms-p95 1200 --fail-on-regression.
-There is no ready-made script specifically for stress-mutator in the textbook; the idea "one missed threshold = block" is preserved in the similar in form examples/goodhart-validator/scripts/ci_gate.py (Part 10).
+In your project this gate usually looks like python3 scripts/ci_gate.py --strict-reject-min 0.98 --diag-depth-min 3 --recover-ms-p95 1200 --fail-on-regression.
+There is no ready-made script specifically for stress-mutator in the tutorial; the idea "one threshold not passed = block" is preserved in the similar in form examples/goodhart-validator/scripts/ci_gate.py (part 10).

-Record run results in SDD as an evidence chain, not as a one-off test log: mutation_id, specification diff, original and mutated fragments, rejection log, diagnostic code, stack_route, reference to JSON Schema rule, and final entry in validation.md.
-For review it is especially useful to store expected_failure and actual_failure: if they diverge, the validator may be rejecting the case randomly or too late.
-Such structure turns the mutation catalog into a precedent catalog, where each new rule is tied to a specific blind spot and verifiable basis.
+Record the run results in the SDD as a chain of evidence, not as a one-off test log: mutation_id, spec diff, original and mutated fragments, rejection log, diagnostic code, stack_route, link to the JSON Schema rule, and the final entry in validation.md.
+For review it is especially useful to keep expected_failure and actual_failure: if they diverge, the validator may be rejecting the case randomly or too late.
+This structure turns the mutation catalog into a catalog of precedents, where each new rule is tied to a specific blind spot and verifiable grounds.

 Full Track: Threshold Calibration

-The "Low / Default / High" table for strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms and number of mutants per class, the threshold shift exercise, and signals for review are placed in Appendix D, Section D.1.
-Not needed on the first pass.
+The "Low / Default / High" table for strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms, and the number of mutants per class, the threshold-shift exercise, and signals for revision are in Appendix D, section D.1.
+On the first pass, the section is not needed.

 Examples and Application

-Example: a correct specification describes incident appointment_latency_spike.
-SLA requires reaction within 10 minutes.
-Escalation route goes from appointments_oncall to sre_lead.
+Example: a correct specification describes the appointment_latency_spike incident.
+The SLA requires response within 10 minutes.
+The escalation route goes from appointments_oncall to sre_lead.

 The mutator creates m_20260517_nullify_855e4297f7.
-In it the severity field is replaced with an empty string.
-The mutant is bound to Given:incident_received and rule severity.minLength.
-Expected failure — EMPTY_REQUIRED_FIELD.
-The pipeline must stop before When:evaluate_sla_window, before SLA calculation and before owner selection.
+In it, the severity field is replaced with an empty string.
+The mutant is bound to Given:incident_received and the rule severity.minLength.
+The expected failure is EMPTY_REQUIRED_FIELD.
+The pipeline must halt before When:evaluate_sla_window, before the SLA is calculated and before the owner is selected.

-If instead the validator reaches Then:notify_owner, it means the empty severity field leaked too deep and may cause a false notification about an unclassified incident.
+If instead the validator reaches Then:notify_owner, the empty severity field has leaked too deep and may produce a false notification about an unclassified incident.

 {